-Although most gaming headsets are not as expensive for their price to performance ratio, especially when compared to some more casual everyday wireless headphones, it's still quite difficult to find a good budget headset that you can use with your consoles or PC and that won't blow a hole in your budget.
+Although most gaming headsets are not as expensive for their price to performance ratio, especially when compared to some more casual everyday wireless headphones, it's still quite difficult to find a good budget headset that you can use with your consoles or PC that won't blow a hole in your budget.
 While going for the cheaper gaming headset does mean you will lose features like a wireless design or customization options, there are still some good choices that are well worth their asking price and make a great dedicated gaming option if you already have a pair of headphones that you use casually outdoors.

 If you prefer a bit more bass to get your heart pumping during more intense gaming sessions, then consider the Cougar Immersa.
 They are considerably bulkier than the HyperX Cloud Stinger which some may find a bit too cumbersome.
-They also have a slightly less durable design overall even if they do feel a bit more premium than the Stingers.
+They also have a slightly less durable design overall, even if they do feel a bit more premium than the Stingers.

-On the upside, their boom mic is retractable which does make them a bit more suitable to use as casual headphones, although their size and bright color scheme may not be the best option for outdoor use.
+On the upside, their boom mic is retractable, which does make them a bit more suitable to use as casual headphones, although their size and bright color scheme may not be the best option for outdoor use.
 They also have heavily padded earcups that some may find a bit more comfortable than the Stingers, although they do end up clamping your head a bit more which may get fatiguing during longer listening sessions.
-Overall though, the simple design of the Cougar Immersa, their above average sound quality with a deep and powerful bass and their great mic that works with consoles and PCs make them a good and affordable choice for gaming.
+Overall, though, the simple design of the Cougar Immersa, their above average sound quality with a deep and powerful bass, and their great mic that works with consoles and PCs make them a good and affordable choice for gaming.

 If you mostly game on PC and want a budget headset that still has a few customization options you can set for different games, then get the Logitech G430.
 They do not have the best build quality and feel cheap especially when compared to a headset like the Astro A10.
 They also do not have the mic performance of the HyperX Cloud Stinger and it's not detachable or retractable like the Cougar Immersa.
 On the upside, they G430 more than make up for it with a well-balanced sound that's suitable for gaming and listening to music.